Mohammed-Shoaib/Coding-Problems/CodeChef Problems/README.md

 # CodeChef Problems
 Solutions to some of the questions on the CodeChef [website](https://www.codechef.com "CodeChef").

-The questions are divided into 6 levels of difficulty:
+The questions are divided into 6 categories:
 * Beginner
 * Easy
 * Medium